 Shonan-Shijuku line connects Shinjuku, Ikebukuro and Shibuya with Yokohama, Kamakura, Odawara, Omiya, Takasaki and Utsunomiya.
 If you stay in Shijuku, Ikebukuro or Shibuya, this line is very convenient to use.
 Especially if you go to Nikko via Utsunomiya, this line might be faster than Tohoku Shinkansen.
 If you need more informations about this line, please check the post, Shonan-Shinjuku line.

-This line connects Tokyo with Kawasaki, Yokohama, Kozu (for Gotenba), Odawara (for Hakone), and Atami (fro Izu Peninsula).
+This line connects Takasaki, Utusnomiya, Yokohama, Odawara and Atami via Tokyo, Ueno and Yokohama.
 Shinkansen does not have any stations in downtown Yokohama.
 Shinakansen’s station, Shin-Yokohama is a few stations away from Yokohama.
 This line is more convenient than Shinaksen when you go to Yokohama from Tokyo.
-If you need more informations about this line, please check the post, Tokaido line.
+If you need more informations about this line, please check the post, Ueno-Tokyo line.

 This line connects Ueno with some major cities in Ibaraki Pref, such as Tsuchiura, Mito.

 This line connects Tokyo and Shinjuku with Hachioji, Takao and Otsuki.
 Some trains go through Fuji Kyuko line to Kawagchiko (Lake Kawaguchi in Mt.
 Fuji).
 Rapid trains on Chuo line do not have any Green cars but it will be introduced near future.

 These Rapid trains are operated as a commute train.
 Please do not expect a luxury atmosphere.
 The standard seats are long bench seat and some box seats.
 You have to expect to stand up in the train when you take this in peak hours.
 But if you have Japan Rail Pass Green, it is a different story.
 All Rapid trains except Chuo line have double decker Green car.
 It gives you completely different comfortability.
 The Green seat in Rapid trains is non reserved seat.
 But Rapid train is operated very frequent.